openblockchains/awesome-diem/README.md

 - [Uncle Sam weighs Libra](https://decrypt.co/7910/uncle-sam-weighs-libra) by Ben Munster (Decrypt), July 16, 2019 - Facebook's David Marcus spoke before [the US] Congress on the company's upcoming pseudo-bank, Libra.
 The oldies on Capitol Hill [in Washington] could barely conceal their contempt...
 - [[US] Fed[eral] [Reserve] chief [Jerome Powell] calls for Facebook to halt Libra project until concerns addressed](https://www.reuters.com/article/us-usa-fed-powell-libra/fed-chief-calls-for-facebook-to-halt-libra-project-until-concerns-addressed-idUSKCN1U51VE), July 10, 2019, Reuters

+Scams, Scams, Scams - The Art of the Steal

+- [Facebook's Libra currency spawns a wave of fakes, including on Facebook itself](https://www.washingtonpost.com/technology/2019/07/22/facebooks-libra-currency-spawns-wave-fakes-including-facebook-itself) by Drew Harwell, Tony Romm and Cat Zakrzewski (Washington Post), July 22, 2019 - Roughly a dozen fake accounts, pages and groups scattered across Facebook and its photo-sharing app Instagram present themselves as official hubs for the digital currency, in some cases offering to sell Libra at a discount if viewers visit potentially fraudulent, third-party websites...

 Skeptic / Critical Thinking